amitops2103/amitops2103/README.md

 # 👋 Hello, I'm Amit Kumar Sharma

 Welcome to my GitHub!
-I'm an Electronics Undergrad passionate about **Analog & Mixed-Signal VLSI Design**, **Embedded Systems**, and **Hardware-Software Co-Design**.
+I'm an Electronics Undergrad passionate about **VLSI Design**, **IOT Design**, and **Hardware-Software Co-Design**.
 I enjoy building systems from the ground up — from transistor-level circuit design to real-time IoT integrations.

 ---